Practical tips and tools for growing a business

 Many entrepreneurs are familiar with the loan function, but are not aware of other forms of financing, including various types of investments and invoice sales.
 Below is a closer look at various lesser-known forms of funding.

-The biggest disadvantage of cash loans is that if the company is unable to repay the loan, its owner will often be personally responsible for repaying the loan, or will be forced to return the company's assets used as collateral to the creditor.
-If the company is unable to repay the loan, then the entrepreneur may lose control over the company in relation to the creditor.
+The biggest disadvantage of loans is that if the company is unable to repay the loan, its owner will often be personally responsible for repaying the loan, or the creditor will be forced to sell the company's assets and property pledged to recover the debt.
+Respectively, the consequences of business success or failure are on the entrepreneur's own shoulders.
+Also, interest expenses and loan amortization create fixed and regular obligations, which can cause difficulties in case of rapid changes in circumstances.

-• The company is not able to qualify for a loan .
-It is important to remember that banks will only offer low interest rates to businesses that will not be considered risky.
-Banks are not investors whose income is based on the success of the company.
-If the business is new, with negative cash flow, or if the owner has no assets to back the loan, then an investor may be the only way to raise more money for the business.
+• The company does not qualify for the loan.
+It is important to remember that in order to receive a loan, the company's financial data must meet certain criteria, and the loan will not always be available.
+If the business is new, with negative cash flow, low equity, or if the owner has no assets to back the loan, then an investor may be the only way to raise more money for the business.
+Both business angels and private investors and business partners are suitable for this type of investment.

 Business Loan or Invoice Purchase?